UNIVERSITY of WISCONSIN-MADISON

 The GEM program is open to all interested students.
 To apply, those interested should complete the online application and pay the application fee.
 Keep in mind, courses fill up on a first come, first served basis, so early applications are encouraged.

-After accepted, what other forms do I need to complete?
+After accepted, what do I need to complete?

 The GEM program features two, one-week long sessions.
-Each weekday, drop off is at 8:45 AM and pick up is at 4 PM.
 The GEM program manager will be in touch before the program with specific locations and instructions for drop off and pick up.

 Each day is filled with class sessions, lunch in Gordon Commons, planned field trips and activities around campus, and afternoon activities.
 The afternoon activities include a planned lesson led by one of our morning instructors, as well as an opportunity to explore various stations and socialize with classmates.